 <# .DESCRIPTION This script checkes if Cloudinfra-RebootDevice schedule task exists on the device or not Author: Jatin Makhija Site: cloudinfra.net Version: 1.0.0 #> $taskName = "Cloudinfra-RebootDevice" $taskStatus = get-scheduledtask | Where-object {$_.taskName -eq "Cloudinfra-RebootDevice"} if ($taskStatus){ Write-Host "Task already Exists.
 No Action Needed."
 Exit 0 } Else{ Write-Host "Task does not exist, Remediation required" Exit 1 }

-- Create a remediation script using the Powershell code below.
-Save it as Remediation_scheduletask.ps1.
+- Create a remediation script using below PowerShell script code.
+Save the file as Remediation_scheduletask.ps1.

 Remediation_scheduletask.ps1